Seated Military Press exercise is an effective exercise for building the entire shoulder complex as well as the upper back, triceps and core muscles.

 Your core has to remain tight to keep the upper body stable and support the lower back.

-Seated Military Press is a great for adding size and strength to your shoulders.
+Seated Military Presses are a great for adding size and strength to your shoulders.

 It is a valuable exercise for those who participate in the throwing events in track and field.

 Seated Military Press should also be in the rotation of those who are into basketball, football, boxing and the martial arts.